appscode/blog/content/post/kubedb-v2024.08.16/index.md

 ## Microsoft SQL Server

-This release introduces an enhanced monitoring feature for KubeDB-managed MicroSoft SQL Server deployments by integrating Grafana dashboard.
-The dashboard provide comprehensive insights into various SQL Server metrics, statuses, as well as visual representations of memory and CPU consumption.
-With this dashboard, users can effortlessly assess the overall health and performance of their SQL Server clusters, enabling more informed decision-making and efficient management of resources.
+This release introduces an enhanced monitoring feature for KubeDB-managed MicroSoft SQL Server deployments by integrating Grafana dashboards.
+The dashboards provide comprehensive insights into various SQL Server metrics, statuses, as well as visual representations of memory and CPU consumption.
+With this dashboard, users can effortlessly assess the overall health and performance of their SQL Server clusters, enabling more informed decision-making and efficient resource management.

-Have a look [here](https://github.com/appscode/grafana-dashboards/tree/master/mssqlserver) for the step-by-step guide to use the monitoring feature of MicroSoft SQL Server.
+Have a look [here](https://github.com/appscode/grafana-dashboards/tree/master/mssqlserver)  for a step-by-step guide on using the monitoring feature of Microsoft SQL Server.

 Here’s a preview of the Summary dashboard for SQL Server.